biqmind-cloudnative/cape-ansible/README.md

 ```bash
 kubectl get pods -n cape
 ```
-Make sure all pods are in a healthy state else kill any unhealthy pods and they will restart in few seconds
+Make sure all pods are in a healthy state else kill any unhealthy pods and they will restart within a few seconds

+---

-### To RESET everything  using playbook
+### RESET everything using playbook

 Login as root to your machine